morhakak/FitnessTracker.View/README.md

 - Managing Workouts and Exercises
   After logging in, navigate to the "Workouts" section.
   Create, update, or delete workouts, exercises, and sets.
-  Use the like/dislike feature to set favirote workouts.
+  Use the like/dislike feature to set favorite workouts.

+Admin

+Admin Credentials:
+Username: _admin_
+Password: _AdminPassword123!_

+- When logged in as an Admin you can see all the users workouts, each work out with his username creator tag.
+- You will have an Admin dashboard view so you can manage users, manage workouts and see app statistics.

 **API Endpoints**